duktig-solutions/Duktig-microservice-php/documentation/overview/coding-standards.md

 ## Logical Operations

-In Duktig PHP Framework there are several rules to follow when creating logical operations.
+In the Duktig PHP Framework, follow these rules when creating logical operations:

 **Correct**